typelift/SwiftCheck/README.md

 Introduction
 ============

-QuickCheck is a testing library that automatically generates random data for testing of program properties.
+SwiftCheck is a testing library that automatically generates random data for testing of program properties.
 A property is a particular facet of an algorithm or data structure that must be invariant under a given set of input data, basically an `XCTAssert` on steroids.
 Where before all we could do was define